 We acquired all the young woman’s relevant medical records and clinical notes.
 We were able to consult leading expert melanoma specialists and establish three complex propositions of malpractice:

 - The lesion on the young woman’s forehead should have been treated as melanoma as far back as 2009.

 - The young woman should not have been given the “all clear” by the skin cancer clinic instead the lesion should have been excised in 2009 and failing excision she should have been reviewed by the skin cancer clinic every one to three months.

 - The delay in treating the young woman had resulted in her chances of survival being seriously affected.

-Armed with this intricate medical evidence establishing the skin cancer clinic’s malpractice, Mr Leslie Abboud was able to settle the young woman’s medical negligence case for $305,000.00 (inclusive of costs).
-The client was very pleased with the result, and impressed at the dedication and compassion of Mr Leslie Abboud and the staff at Gerard Malouf & Partners during her pursuit of justice in her medical negligence claim.
+Armed with this intricate medical evidence establishing the skin cancer clinic’s malpractice, we were able to settle the young woman’s medical negligence case for $305,000.00 (inclusive of costs).
+The client was very pleased with the result, and impressed at the dedication and compassion of the staff at Gerard Malouf & Partners during her pursuit of justice in her medical negligence claim.
 We are a highly specialised and focused lawyers with out law firm being small enough to care intimately for our clients, but large enough to have the solid financial, medical and expert resources our clients need to match the big insurers we fight everyday in negligence cases.